nordic-institute/X-Road/doc/Protocols/pr-mserv_x-road_protocol_for_management_services.md

 ### 2.11 *maintenanceModeDisable* - Disable Maintenance Mode for the Security Server

-The *maintenanceModeDisable* service is used to enable maintenance mode for the Security Server.
+The *maintenanceModeDisable* service is used to disable maintenance mode for the Security Server.
+When the maintenance mode is disabled, the Security Server receives requests from other Security Servers.

 The body of the maintenance enable message (request or response) contains following fields: